shadowfinderstudios/FishNet-Addressables-Sample/README.md

 * Taking damage zones (campfire), healing zones, and stat HUD.
 * Health, mana and stamina loss/gain and regen.
 * Death implemented.
-* A wandering NPC was added and GOAP support for it added
+* A wandering NPC was added

 ## Showcases